Jeya Anandakumar

 cmccann2@uoregon.edu

 Clare graduated June of 2020 from the University of Oregon with honors in Psychology, minors in Special Education and Women’s Gender & Sexuality Studies.
-She is now a graduate student in Jen Silvers’ lab at UCLA.
+She is currently a graduate student in Jen Silvers’ lab at UCLA.

 Aisha Ghorashian